jina-ai/jina/CLA.md

 # Contributor License Agreement

-Thank you for your interest in contributing to software projects managed by Jina AI Limited ("We" or "Us" or "JINA").
+Thank you for your interest in contributing to software projects managed by Jina AI Limited ("JINA", "We" or "Us").
 In order to clarify the intellectual property license granted with Contributions from any person or entity, JINA must have a Contributor License Agreement ("CLA") on file that has